 NAME AGE POSITION

-Paul J. Marangos, Ph.D 50 Chairman of the Board, President, Chief Executive Officer and Director
+Paul J. Marangos, Ph.D 51 Chairman of the Board, President, Chief Executive Officer and Director

-Robert F. Allnutt(1) 62 Director
+Robert F. Allnutt(1) 63 Director

-Digby W. Barrios 59 Director
+Digby W. Barrios 60 Director

-Virgil D. Thompson(2) 58 Director
+Virgil D. Thompson(2) 59 Director

-Robert A. Vukovich, Ph.D.(1)(2) 54 Director
+Robert A. Vukovich, Ph.D(1)(2) 55 Director

-- (1) Member of the Audit Committee. - (2) Member of the Compensation Committee.
+(1) Member of the Audit Committee.

+(2) Member of the Compensation Committee.

 PAUL J. MARANGOS, Ph.D., has been President and Chairman of the Board since he co-founded the Company in November 1990.
 He became the Chief Executive Officer of the Company in February 1993.
 From April 1988 to November 1990, he was Senior Director of Research at Gensia Pharmaceuticals, Inc., a biotechnology company.
 From 1980 to 1988, he was Chief of Neurochemistry in the Biological Psychiatry Branch, National Institute of Mental Health.
 Dr. Marangos obtained his doctorate in biochemistry from the University of Rhode Island and did his post-doctoral work at the Roche Institute of Molecular Biology.
-He has published 250 research papers and four books in the field of biochemistry and pharmacology and is the recipient of the A.E.
-Bennett Award in Biological Psychiatry (1980).
+He has published 250 research papers and four books in the field of biochemistry and pharmacology.
 Dr. Marangos' most recent book published in July 1992 is entitled Emerging Strategies in Neuroprotection.
-He is a member of the Society for

-Neuroscience and the American Academy for the Advancement of Science.
+He is a member of the Society for Neuroscience and the American Academy for the Advancement of Science.
 Dr. Marangos is the founding editor of the Journal of Molecular Neuroscience published by Humana Press.

 ROBERT F. ALLNUTT has been a Director of the Company since November 1996.
 He has been a management consultant since February 1995.
-Mr. Allnutt was Executive Vice President of the Pharmaceutical Manufacturers Association from May 1985 until February 1995.
-Mr. Allnutt is also a director of Cortex Pharmaceuticals, Inc., a developer of pharmaceuticals to treat age-related degenerative diseases and disorders, and Penederm, Inc., a developer and marketer of specialized dermatology products.
+Mr. Allnutt served as Executive Vice President of the Pharmaceutical Manufacturers Association from May 1985 until February 1995.
+Mr. Allnutt is also a director of Cortex Pharmaceuticals, Inc., a publicly-held developer of pharmaceuticals to treat age-related degenerative diseases and disorders.

 DIGBY W. BARRIOS has been a Director of the Company since February 1993.
 He has been a management consultant since June 1992.
 Mr. Barrios held various management positions at Boehringer Ingelheim Corporation, a manufacturer of pharmaceuticals and fine chemicals, from January 1983 to June 1992, the last five years of which he was President and Chief Executive Officer.
-He is also a director of Roberts Pharmaceutical Corporation, an international pharmaceutical company which licenses, acquires, develops and commercializes post-discovery drugs in selected therapeutical categories, Sepracor, Inc., which develops improved chemical entities that are enhanced forms of existing, widely sold pharmaceuticals, and Sheffield Pharmaceuticals, Inc., an early-stage company involved in the development of therapies, delivery systems and devices.
+He is also a director of the following publicly-held companies: Roberts Pharmaceutical Corporation, an international pharmaceutical company which licenses, acquires, develops and commercializes post-discovery drugs in selected therapeutical categories; Sepracor, Inc., a developer of enhanced forms of existing, widely-sold pharmaceuticals; RiboGene, Inc., a drug discovery company focused on the identification of novel lead compounds and the development of potential drug candidates for the treatment of infectious diseases; and Sheffield Pharmaceuticals, Inc., an early-stage company involved in the development of therapies, delivery systems and medical devices.

 VIRGIL D. THOMPSON has been a Director of the Company since January 1996.
-He has been the President and Chief Executive Officer and a member of the Board of Directors of Cytel Corporation since January 1996.
+He served as the President and Chief Executive Officer and a member of the Board of Directors of Cytel Corporation since January 1996.
 He was the President and Chief Executive Officer of CIBUS Pharmaceutical, Inc. from July 1994 to January 1996.
 Prior thereto, he was the President of Syntex Laboratories, Inc. ("Syntex") from August 1991 to August 1993 and an Executive Vice President of Syntex from March 1986 to August 1991.
-Mr. Thompson is also a director of Biotechnology General Corporation, which develops, manufactures and markets genetically-engineered and other products for human health care, and Aradigm Corporation, which develops non-invasive pulmonary drug delivery products.
+Mr. Thompson is also a director of Biotechnology General Corporation, a publicly-held developer, manufacturer and marketer of genetically-engineered and other products for human health care, and Aradigm Corporation, a publicly-held developer of non-invasive pulmonary drug delivery products.